bzigterman/crossword_leaderboard/README.md

 # crossword_leaderboard
-Scraper of the NYT mini crossword leaderboard
+Scraper of the mini crossword leaderboard